neverfap-deluxe/nfd-api/content/email_seven_week_awareness_vol_1/eswa-vol1-day-1.md

 Welcome to Week 1 of the 7 Week Awareness Challenge Vol 1.

-This week we are going to be focusing our attention
+This week we are going to focus on generating emotions.

 ## Script